-Certification of an ingredient with Informed-Choice involves 3 stages:
+Certification of a finished product/ingredient with Informed Choice involves 3 stages:

 A full review of the quality systems in place at manufacturing facility is undertaken.